Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 1. Use a library name as prefix.
 For example, if the `fusion` library wants to export `init()` or `destroy()`, they should be named as `fusion_init()` or `fusion_destroy()`.

 1. Use namespace.
 You can wrap the entire code of the `fusion` library by `namespace autoware::fusion {}`.
-This way, we can identify these functions by `autoware::fusion::init()` or `autoware::fusion_init()`.
+This way, you can identify these functions by `autoware::fusion::init()` or `autoware::fusion_init()`.
 In fact, Autoware is desired to identify all the libraries, packages, and topics by namespace so that partial pieces of Autoware can be used safely in other projects.

-## export, 非 exportシンボル

-exportするシンボルを明確にする. 現在の実装では不必要に多くのシンボルが export
-されている. 他パッケージから参照しない関数は exportしないようにする.

-C++言語, 無名 namespaceでラップする(ファイルローカルの static指定は非推奨).
-class, structであれば privateにする.
-C言語では staticを指定し, スコープをファイルローカルにする
+### Export Symbols

+You should clarify what symbols are exported, and should not export those that would not be used or referenced by other packages and libraries.
+If you want not to export symbols, please use unnamed namespace or private members in classes in C++.
+In C, whereas, please use `static` that protects the corresponding symbols in local files.

 ## Notes for Timing Constraints